Jacqueline Libby

 Research

 Dr. Libby's research interests are in medical robotics, soft robotics, and physical Human-Robot Interaction (pHRI).
-This includes research and technology in mechatronics, mechanical design, biosignal processing, additive manufacturing, hybrid fabrication, machine perception, computer vision, and active learning.
+This includes research and technology in soft robotic fabrication, stretchable sensors, mechatronics, controls, soft additive manufacturing, biosignal processing, hybrid design & fabrication, and machine learning for robotic feedback, biofeedback, and online adaptive control.
 My lab's mission is to build robotic systems which physically interact with the human body to provide both musculoskeletal and neuromuscular rehabilitation.

 General Information

-Dr. Libby has expertise in Computer Science, Mechanical Engineering, Robotics, Machine Learning, and Rehabilitation Engineering.
+Dr. Libby has expertise in Mechanical Engineering, Computer Science, Robotics, Machine Learning, and Rehabilitation Engineering.
 She received her B.Sc. from Brown University in Computer Science and her M.Sc. from Carnegie Mellon University in Mechanical Engineering.
 She earned her Ph.D. from Carnegie Mellon's Robotics Institute, with a focus on field robotics.
 Dr. Libby was awarded a two-year fellowship for her post-doctorate from NYU's Center for Urban Science and Progress.
 This fellowship enabled her to pursue her interest in interdisciplinary research at the intersection of engineering and rehabilitation medicine.
-At NYU, she mentored students in Mechanical Engineering, Mechatronics, and Robotics.
-While at NYU, she also taught a Master's level applied machine learning course.
 Dr. Libby started in September, 2023 as an Assistant Professor at Stevens.
 She directs the Robotic Systems for Health Lab, where she works with her team of motivated students to develop novel smart health technologies.
 She combines her background in soft robotics, mechanical design, machine learning, robotic perception, biosensing, and software engineering to build fully integrated systems for physical Human-Robot Interaction in the medical domain.
+Dr. Libby has taught undergraduate and graduate level courses in Statics & Engineering Mechanics, Software Engineering Design, and Applied Machine Learning.

 Institutional Service